belle2/basf2/b2bii/doc/BelleDataMC.rst

 This will generate signal MC using the beam energy from run 402 in experiment 55.

-.. rubric:: Simuation with run-dependent MC
+.. rubric:: Simulation with run-dependent MC

 If one wants to generate run-dependent MC samples, ``gsim/gsim/gsim.*.dat`` have to be modified with corresponding ``RunNo`` accordingly.